meta-introspector/git-submodules-rs-nix/docs/crq_standardized/CRQ-061-recursive-tuple-branch.md

 *   **Encryption Capabilities:** The isolated nature of incident submodules allows for granular encryption strategies.
 Individual incident repositories can be encrypted independently, adding an extra layer of security.
 *   **Mergeability with Other Incident Branches:** While each incident is distinct, the submodule approach allows for easier merging or comparison of common fixes or patterns across different incidents, if needed, without directly impacting the main codebase.

-## Future Vision: Template Repositories as Types
+## Future Vision: Template Repositories as Types - The Ultimate Templating

 Building upon this foundation, the long-term vision is to rebuild the entire project using the principle of "template repositories as types."
-This paradigm shift would involve:
+This paradigm shift represents the **ultimate templating** approach, where every component, tool, or module is a manifestation of a well-defined template.

+The core idea is encapsulated by the formula: **Tool = Template + Prelude + Vibe**.

+*   **Template:** A base repository (like `tool-template-repo`) that provides the fundamental structure, build system, and initial boilerplate for a specific "type" of component (e.g., a Rust CLI tool, a library, a web service).
+*   **Prelude:** A common submodule (like `rust-tool-prelude`) included by the template.
+This prelude contains shared utilities, common configurations, and foundational code that all instances of that template type will utilize.
+This ensures consistency and reduces redundancy across similar components.
+*   **Vibe:** The unique, specific logic and implementation that differentiates one instance of a template from another.
+This is the custom code written for the particular tool or component, built upon the foundation provided by the template and prelude.

+This approach offers:

+*   **Clean Template and Submodule Management:** Templates are managed as independent repositories, allowing for their evolution and versioning.
+Submodules cleanly integrate these templates and preludes into specific projects, ensuring that updates can be pulled and merged systematically.
-*   **Standardized Structures:** Every major component, feature, or data type within the project would originate from a predefined template repository.
+*   **Standardized Structures:** Every major component, feature, or data type within the project would originate from a predefined template repository, ensuring architectural consistency.
 *   **Versioned Templates:** Templates themselves would be versioned, allowing for controlled evolution and updates across the project.
-*   **Automated Generation:** Tools would automate the creation and integration of new components based on these templates, ensuring consistency and reducing boilerplate.
+*   **Automated Generation:** Tools (like our `incident-submodule-manager`) would automate the creation and integration of new components based on these templates, ensuring consistency and reducing boilerplate.
 *   **Enhanced Modularity:** This approach would enforce strict modularity, making it easier to manage dependencies, scale development, and maintain a clean architecture.
 *   **Type-Driven Development:** The "type" of a component would be defined by its originating template repository, guiding its structure, behavior, and integration points.